microsoftarchive/iot-journey/docs/journal/00-introducing-the-journey.md

 	> ![Carlos](media/PersonaCarlos.png)
 	"I'm excited about this company.
-	The sooner that we can get real data, the sooner we can bring real insights."
+	The sooner that we can get real data from the system, the sooner we can bring real insights."

 ## The Initial Release

-The engineering team has reviewed what was promised to the customer and they have established the following high-level goals for their initial production deployment.
+The engineering team has reviewed the customer proposal and they have established the following high-level goals for the initial production deployment.

 - Based on the number of apartment buidlings and number of devices needed per building, the system needs to support **100,000 provisioned devices**.